aws-deepracer-community/deepracer-core/README.md

 * Reinforcement Learning (RL) Coach: Responsible for preparing and starting the Sagemaker environment.
 * Log-Analysis: Providing a containerized Jupyter Notebook for analyzing the logfiles generated.
 Uses [Deepracer Utils](https://github.com/aws-deepracer-community/deepracer-utils).

+## Building

+The different sub-modules will include build.sh scripts.

+Requirements:
+* Scripts made assuming a Ubuntu 20.04 installation.
+* New version of Docker (~version 24), including BuildX (`docker-buildx-plugin`)

 ## Builds

 The built Docker Containers can be found on Docker Hub: